FINDERS: CIA FRONT & NEW AGE CULT

 And it is here important to emphasize that casual relationships known as “informal arrangements”, contract employees and cut-outs safeguard sympathizers in official capacity in the security services.
 Rarely is it necessary for the CIA or other government agency to exert untoward influence in any investigation of its activities.
 Compartmentalization and control assure those who secretly pull the strings that they will not be removed from operational capacity (they don’t have to worry about being fired — there is no shortage of well-paid employment opportunities for ex-spooks, for it seems that any number of businesses, hoping perhaps for some advantage to be gained from inside information, look to hire ex-CIA agents … as long as they are not whistle-blowers or trouble-makers, that is.)

-Finders’ other business ventures included THE MERRY MAIDS, a houscleaning service, and a private security service, quite possibly modeled after Intertel (International Intelligence, Inc.) a Washington, D.C. based private security firm with ties to the Mossad (Israel’s state security service) and the mob.
-As stated previously, Finders at one point provided the night watchmen for the MPAA (although I do not know whether the security business ever came to anything, or was just a front, or perhaps was only an experiment.)
-Steve Rossof (Roscoe) and James (?)
-Tobias (Toby) would take turns donning the one uniform between them which, apparently, represented the total assets and equipment of the security firm.
+Finders’ other business ventures included THE MERRY MAIDS, a house cleaning service, and a private security service, quite possibly modeled after Intertel (International Intelligence, Inc.) a Washington, D.C. based private security firm with ties to the MOSSAD (Israel’s state security service) and the mob.
+As stated previously, Finders at one point provided the night watchmen for the MPAA, although I do not know whether the security business ever came to anything, or was just a front, or perhaps was only an experiment.
+Steve Rossof (Roscoe) and Robert Terrell (Tobias, or Toby) would take turns donning the one uniform between them which, apparently, represented the total assets and equipment of the security firm.
 As both these two and the others eventually left to travel to California, Florida, (where some of the Finders were arrested on charges of child endangerment and even accused of ritual child abuse) and other countries, I assume the private security firm was a concept they abandoned in favor of import-export operations.
+In most peoples’ eyes, I suspect, this group would hardly seem a suitable choice for security services.

 I realized that Finders was a CIA front early on.
 From the beginning, the group would practice emergency drills where the entire cohort would leave on no more than 15 minutes warning (always given by Petty).
 And it was obvious that the Finders had some means of instantaneous communication (this was before I learned about the CIA’s tooth radios).
-And although I didn’t really think about it at the time, they all had that certain air about them that I have since come to recognize as peculiar to spies.
-I must admit, though, that I dismissed them all as a bunch of stupid hippies, kooks on the fringe of reality, or game-players.
+And although I didn’t really think about it at the time, they all had that certain air about them that I have since come to recognize as peculiar to spies: supercilious, condescending, guarded, evasive, prying.
+I must admit, though, that I dismissed them all as a bunch of stupid hippies, kooks on the fringe of reality, and game-players.
 I never really fully considered the threat such fringe groups posed to society.

 Reportedly, Finders also ran an operation called FUTURE ENTERPRISES, INC. which trained CIA recruits.
 This is hardly surprising, as all CIA training is contracted out.
 There are companies which do nothing else but specialized training for CIA recruits (Future Enterprises may be one).
-New recruits are thoroughly indoctrinated in New Age beliefs and practices.
-One CIA operative who runs a vast and influential (and immensely powerful) New Age operation in Washington requires all of his subordinates to take EST (Erhard Seminars Training, now called the Forum) programs.
-Other CIA training operations are equally questionable — particularly those involving drugs, occult practices, or psychology.
+In situations like this, the new recruits would have been thoroughly indoctrinated in New Age beliefs and practices.
+One CIA operative who runs a vast and influential (and immensely powerful) New Age operation in Washington D.C. requires all of his subordinates to take EST (Erhard Seminars Training, now called the Forum) programs.
+Other CIA training operations are equally questionable — particularly those involving drugs, occult practices, psychology.

-For the record, I want to make it clear that I never saw or heard of illegal drug use at Finders, although I know from first-hand experience that mind-altering drugs are regularly used by the security services — not only on others (for mind-control, or for eliciting sensitive information from reluctant individuals) but also on themselves (to achieve heightened states of awareness, altered states of consciousness, or power over others through mind-control).
+For the record, I want to make it clear that I never saw or heard of illegal drug use at Finders, although I know from first-hand experience that mind-altering drugs are regularly used by the security services — not only on others (for mind-control, or for eliciting sensitive information from reluctant individuals) but also on themselves (to achieve heightened states of awareness, altered states of consciousness, or power over others through force of will, etc..

 My relationship to Finders was one of a regular visitor and observer up to 1977 when I rented an apartment from them and moved in above the Women’s Information Center (the hostel idea had been pretty much abandoned, but there was a group of regulars who shared several of the apartments).
 I moved out after only a few months.